arshjn/NovaRoomRegistrationBackEnd/README.md

 # Summary
-We sought out to create a working iOS application that allowed you to book a room from Nova�s available buildings, as long as you had the prerequisites like being a part of Razor�s Edge and the room not being full.
+We sought out to create a working iOS application that allowed you to book a room from NSU's available buildings, as long as you had the prerequisites like being a part of Razor's Edge and the room not being full.
 We accomplished this by storing the information on a MySQL database and creating web APIs, both of which were hosted on Amazon Web Services, and having the front-end Swift application call these APIs and get both student and dorm information from the database as well as update the database tables with new information when reserving a room.
 We had succeeded in creating a working iOS front end with functioning API calls, with a working database.